reinierdevalk/abtab/README.md

 On Windows, note that the path returned has been adapted to the Unix-style format that the CLI understands.
 Cygwin, for example, uses the prefix `/cygdrive/c/` to replace the `C:/` in the Windows path -- meaning that every `C:/...` path becomes `/cygdrive/c/...`.

 ### If the software is installed on your system
-If the software is installed on your system, you must make sure that it is available in your Unix-emulating CLI -- i.e., that its installation path (obtained using the `which` command, as shown above) is on the system `PATH`.
+If the software is installed on your system, you must make sure that it is available in your CLI -- i.e., that its installation path (obtained using the `which` command, as shown above) is on the system `PATH`.
 You do this by adding the installation path to the `.bash_profile` file. `.bash_profile` is usually located in your `HOME` directory (`~/`); you can check this as follows.

     $ cd ~/
     $ ls -a